chuanshaof/50.041-Distributed-Systems/pset2/README.md

-The problems solved are utilizing Scalar Clock + machine ID as stipulated by the correction on edimension.

 # Overview
 Each file will have its own README sections and the documentation on how to interpret the outcome as shown below.

+All problems have been solved utilizing Scalar Clock + machine ID as stipulated by the correction on edimension.

 ## How to Run:
 The same method to run is used for all files.
 Please replace \<folder\> and \<file.go\> as accordingly.